-A documentation of upstream incident response processes also allows to optimize their representation by identifying similar or identical phases present in several use cases.
-For example, the management of a compromised account, whether as a result of a malware infection, or via phishing, the process will be much the same in most organizations.
+Documentation of upstream incident response processes also allows optimizing their representation by identifying similar or identical phases present in several use cases.
+For example, the management of a compromised account, whether as a result of a malware infection or via phishing, the process will be much the same in most organizations.
 Thus, on some solutions that allow the creation of “sub-playbooks”, the reuse of sub-blocks will make the integration and evolution of playbooks much easier.

 The mistake of wanting to automate too much of the incident response process from the outset is often made by companies.
 Instead, the best approach would be to deploy exclusively manual playbooks in the first instance, and then, working iteratively, to automate the most repetitive and time-consuming tasks first.

 This method makes it possible to have an operational solution quickly, but also to be able to calculate a return on investment very easily.
 Adherence to this type of tool is therefore more natural for teams of analysts.